calculuswhiz/jqwidgets-review/README.md

 ```js
 gridRef.selectionmode = 'none';
 ```
-But... you want the widget to refresh on update.
+But... you want the widget to refresh when the property is updated.
 So create a method for setting options.
 DevExtreme does this, for example:
 ```js
 gridRef.option({prop: 'none'});
 // Or even this;